jonashamill/mscr_supplementary_appendix/README.md

 Supplementary Material / Appendix for JH MScR Thesis

-The plasticity mechanism keyboard demonstration is located in the scripts folder.
+The plasticity mechanism keyboard demonstration is located in the scripts/plasticity_mechanism_keyboard folder.
 It has been tested on python version 3.6

 To try it out first install dependancies:
 * keyboard